uditj66/itsmyscreen-assignment/README.md

 - **Identity:** Google `sub` is stored in JWT as `token.id` and exposed as `session.user.id`; used as stable user id for `voterUserIds` (one vote per user across devices).
 - **Routes:** No middleware; pages that need auth (e.g. vote) check session or token in API and return 401 if missing.
 - **Sign-in page:** Custom `signIn: "/"` so sign-in UI is the home page.

 ---

+## Fairness Mechanisms (One Vote per Account)

+The app enforces **one vote per account** and prevents abuse (e.g. voting from the same account on two devices at once) using two mechanisms:

+### 1. Authentication-based identity

+- Voting is **gated behind sign-in**: `POST /api/poll/[id]/vote` uses NextAuth’s JWT (`getToken`).
+If the user is not signed in, the API returns **401** and the UI prompts “Sign in with Google to vote.”
+- **Stable user ID:** The Google OAuth `sub` is stored in the JWT as `token.id` and exposed as `session.user.id`.
+This ID is used as the voter identity and stored in the poll’s `voterUserIds` array.
+- Because identity is tied to the **Google account**, one person has one identity across devices and browsers.
+They cannot get a second vote by switching devices or browsers without using another Google account.

+### 2. Race-condition handling (same account, two devices/tabs)

+- Even with auth, the same user could open the poll in two tabs or on two devices and click “Vote” at nearly the same time.
+Without care, both requests could pass the “not voted yet” check and both could be recorded.
+- The vote is applied with a **single atomic MongoDB update**: `findOneAndUpdate` with a condition that the poll’s `voterUserIds` does **not** already contain the current `userId`.
+The update both appends `userId` to `voterUserIds` and increments the chosen option’s vote count in one operation.
+- If two requests from the same user run concurrently, only one update matches the condition and succeeds; the other finds no document to update (user already in `voterUserIds`) and the API returns **409 “You have already voted.”** So duplicate votes from the same account are prevented even under race conditions.

+---

+## Why Not IP- or Cookie-Based Voting?

+Alternatives like **hashing IP** or **using cookies** to limit votes are simpler but have serious drawbacks.
+We use auth + server-side `voterUserIds` instead.

+### Limitations of IP-based methods (e.g. hashing IP)

+- **Same network, different people:** Many users can share one IP (home WiFi, office, school).
+If “one vote per IP,” only the first voter from that network can vote; others see “already voted” even though they are different people.
+- **Same person, different IP (VPN / mobile):** One user can vote once from home, then use a VPN or switch to mobile data and vote again.
+So IP-based limiting is both unfair (blocks legitimate users) and easy to bypass (VPN/different network).

+### Limitations of cookie-based methods

+- **Deleting cookies:** A user can clear cookies (or use incognito) and vote again; the server sees a “new” visitor and allows a second vote.
+- **Different browser or device:** Cookies are per-browser (and per-device).
+The same person can vote once in Chrome and again in Firefox, or on phone and laptop, and get multiple votes.

+So cookie- and IP-based approaches either block legitimate voters (same WiFi) or fail to stop one person from voting multiple times (VPN, clear cookies, different browser).
+Using **authentication (Google account)** plus **atomic server-side checks** gives one stable identity per person and prevents double-voting even when the same account is used from multiple devices or tabs.

+---

+## What We Could Improve Next

+- **SSE reconnection:** Automatically reconnect the EventSource when the connection drops so live updates keep working after a short network glitch.
+- **Copy-link feedback:** Show a short toast or message when “Copy link” succeeds (or fails) so the user knows the link was copied.
+- **Close poll:** Let the poll creator close a poll (e.g. a “Close poll” button) so no new votes can be cast and the UI shows “Poll closed.”

+---